fals/jquery-cascadeselect/README.md

 ====================

 The project is going step by step, But there's some items in the backlog to make It better:
--Cache request
+* Cache request
--Aditional param for filter
+* Aditional param for filter